iamdcj/es-whatever/src/arrays/map/README.md

 # The `map` Method

-The `map` helper method iterates(maps) over a given array, returning a new array containing any changes resulting from the callback function working on the original arrays values.
+The `map` helper method iterates(maps) over a given array, **returning a new array** containing any changes resulting from the callback function working on the original arrays values.

-**Its purpose is to modify records in a collection of data**;
+**Its purpose is to modify records in a collection of data**, without mutating the original source array.

 ```
 const numbers = [1,2,3,4];